 The LHC was originally designed to achieve 14 TeV in the center of mass and 1034 cm-2 s-1 instantaneous luminosity.
 During Run 1 LHC operated at a reduced energy of 7 TeV and 14 TeV was only achieved during Run 2, after the Long shutdown of 2013-2014.
-The LHC program forsees during its lifetime a series of upgrades that will allow to improve its performance to maximize physics production.
-There are two main upgrades foreseen, one of them that will drive the instantaneous luminosity up to a factor 2 that of nominal design and another one that aims at obtaining up to a factor 10 the integrated luminosity, so called HL-LHC (High Luminosity LHC).
+The LHC accelerator program forsees during its lifetime a series of upgrades that will allow to improve its performance to maximize physics production.
+There are two main upgrades foreseen, one of them that will drive the instantaneous luminosity up to a factor 2 the nominal design and another one that aims at obtaining up to a factor 10 the integrated luminosity, so called HL-LHC (High Luminosity LHC).

 The CMS detector has planned a series of interventions to accomodate to this LHC program that will pose significant challenges for radiation tolerance, occupancy and event pileup on the detectors.
-A first upgrade phase is called Phase 1 includes all the activities to operate with a luminosity of up to 2 1034 cm-2 s-1.
-It is followed by a Phase 2 that includes all the activities to get the detector ready for HL-LHC which is aimed at start in the Long Shutdown 3 in 2023-2025.
+A first upgrade phase is called CMS Phase 1 Upgrade includes all the activities to operate with a luminosity of up to 2 1034 cm-2 s-1.
+It is followed by a CMS Phase 2 Upgrade that includes all the activities to get the detector ready for HL-LHC which is aimed at start in the Long Shutdown 3 in 2023-2025.

-The DT detector has gone through a series of upgrades to accomodate this program and they are described at the CMS Upgrade web page.
+The DT detector has gone and is going through a series of upgrades to accomodate this program and they are described at the CMS Upgrade web page.